kuleuven/iRODS-Dataverse/README.md

 ```

 To work with the short JSON file, copy the text above and adapt the values into a text file.

+For the RDR long template, when the _access rights_ are open, omit the fields regarding _available date_ and _legitimate opt-out_.

 For either the short JSON or the long JSON matching the template, provide the path to that file to complete this step.

 6. Validate the metadata.